 And then I spotted the real draw.
 Target!
 It was a bit unexpected on a nature trail, but resisting temptation I road on.

-Ah, being back out in nature felt good.
+Ah, being back outside felt good.
 I had successfully resisted the lure of the shopping stop.
 Who has time for shopping when you’re cycling 435 km in one day?

-I thought it was very rude they’d put up that big sign, luring poor nature lovers inside but there it is.
 So back to Charlottetown I went, only once I got to the Visitor’s Centre, it was such a beautiful day I couldn’t stop.
 Just a wee ride along the harbour I thought.
 After all, I had planned on cycling the entire 435 kilometres of the Confederation Trail in PEI and not just an hour’s worth.

 And then I fell down.